Optimal designs for identifying effective doses in drug combination studies: Optimal design theory for identifying sets of effective doses in drug combination studies

 Dose combination studies aim to identify the dose combinations $(c,d) \in \mathrm{MED}_p$ for prespecified values for $p\%$.
 Using \eqref{pred_interval} the pointwise confidence band of the prediction of effects at the dose combinations contained in the $\mathrm{MED}_p$ is given by

 where the asymptotic variance function $\varphi((c, d), \xi, \hat\theta)$ is defined in \eqref{asymptotic_pred}.
-The smaller the width of this confidence band is, the more precise the prediction of the effect at dose combinations $(c,d)$ contained in $\mathrm{MED}_p$ becomes, which in turn leads to a precise identification of the $\mathrm{MED}_p$.
+The smaller the width of this confidence band is, the more precise the prediction of the effect at dose combinations $(c,d)$ contained in $\mathrm{MED}_p$ becomes.
+A precise prediction of the effect at those dose combinations, in turn, leads to a precise identification of the corresponding $\mathrm{MED}_p$.
+Note that, by definition, it is not possible to construct a criterion which aims at a precise estimation of the MEDs directly, as these depend on the estimated curve itself.
+Due to this, the precision of the MEDs needs to be assessed via the precision of the estimated effects at the corresponding dose combinations.
 Consequently, from a design perspective, a good design $\xi$ should minimize the width of the confidence band in \eqref{pred_band} at each dose combination $(c, d) \in \mathrm{MED}_p$.
 This corresponds to a minimization of the asymptotic variance in \eqref{asymptotic_pred} concerning the design $\xi$.
 Unfortunately, a simultaneous minimization is only possible in rare and probably unrealistic settings.
 We therefore propose a design criterion to minimize a $L_q$-norm of the function $\varphi$, $q\in [1, \infty)$.
 More precisely, let $p_1, \ldots, p_k\in (0,100)$ be $k\geq 1$ prespecified percentages and $\mathcal{C}(\theta)=\bigcup_{i=1}^k \mathrm{MED}_{p_i}\neq \emptyset$ the joint set of the corresponding MED-sets.
 Then, we can use the $L_q$-norm

-of the function $\varphi$ defined in \eqref{asymptotic_pred}, where $\mu$ denotes an appropriate measure on the design space $\mathcal{Z}$ and $l_\mathcal{C(\theta)}= \mu\bigl(C(\theta)\bigr) > 0$ the corresponding value of the measure $\mu$ evaluated at the set $C(\theta)$.
+of the function $\varphi$ defined in \eqref{asymptotic_pred}, where $\mu$ denotes an appropriate measure on the design space $\mathcal{Z}$ and $l_\mathcal{C(\theta)}= \mu(C(\theta)) > 0$ the corresponding value of the measure $\mu$ evaluated at the set $C(\theta)$.
 Typical choices for the measure $\mu$ are the uniform distribution on the set $C(\theta)$ or discrete measures on the design space $\mathcal{Z}$ (as later chosen in the simulation study in Section \ref{SectionSimulationStudy}).
 Note that the function in~\eqref{MED-crit} is similar to the I-criterion that is discussed in~\cite[p.~58]{fedorov2013optimal}.